port-experimental/super-github-metrics/README.md

 #### Automated Workflow

-The `collect_timeseries_service_metrics` workflow automatically runs:

-- **Daily metrics**: Every day at 2 AM UTC
+The `collect_timeseries_service_metrics` workflow automatically runs daily at 2 AM UTC to collect time-series metrics for dashboard visualizations.
-- **Weekly metrics**: Every Monday at 3 AM UTC
-- **Monthly metrics**: On the 1st of every month at 4 AM UTC

-You can also manually trigger the workflow with custom parameters through the GitHub Actions UI.
+You can also manually trigger the workflow through the GitHub Actions UI.

 #### Migration from Aggregated Metrics